This story has been updated since it originally aired in November of 2016.

 “You know,” he said, “I think it would be hypocritical for me to vote.
 You know, I said from the beginning I was against oppression, I was against the system of oppression.
 I’m not going to show support for that system.
 And to me, the oppressor isn’t going to allow you to vote your way out of your oppression.”

-Colin Kaepernick has invoked Malcolm X many times over the last few months — from shirts bearing quotes attributed to the civil rights leader to a black baseball cap featuring a large white X. Malcolm X’s philosophies were complicated.
+Colin Kaepernick has invoked Malcolm X many times — from shirts bearing quotes attributed to the civil rights leader to a black baseball cap featuring a large white X. Malcolm X’s philosophies were complicated.
 You can hear that in one of the speeches he’s best known for, made in 1964.
 It’s called “The Ballot or the Bullet.”
 Malcolm X thought the Republican candidate for president, Barry Goldwater was racist.
 He called him “a wolf” — an obvious threat.
 But Malcolm X was also frustrated with the policies of the Democratic party under President Lyndon Johnson.
 He called Johnson “a fox” — a sneaky enemy.
 Whether by the fox or the wolf, Malcolm X said, black people would get eaten.

 To a crowd gathered in Detroit in April, 1964, he said, “You can see that the Negro vote is the key factor.
 And despite the fact that you are in a position to be the determining factor, what do you get out of it?
 The Democrats have been in Washington D.C. only because of the Negro vote.
 They’ve been down there four years, and they're -- all other legislations they wanted to bring up they brought it up and gotten it out of the way, and now they bring up you.
 And now, they bring up you.
 You put them first, and they put you last 'cause you’re a chump.”